ML4GLand/EUGENe/docs/usage-principles.md

 )
 ```

-You can find a detailed tutorial on how to use these methods [here](TODO).
+You can find a detailed tutorial on how to use these methods and interpret their results [here](TODO).

 #### 2. Calculate per nucleotide attributions
 <img src="_static/seqexplainer/seqexplainer_attribute.png" alt="fine tune" width=600>